 Japanese Miniatures: Cat Maximisation

 Cat maximisation, through furniture miniaturisation, merges the internet’s love for cats with the mini-furniture-making skills of Japanese artisans.
 The result hovers somewhere between a nightmare and a dream.
 People regularly express future fear of the cat when confronted with the idea of shrinking the human species.
 Seeing normal-sized cats on top of shrunk sofas creates a spectacle reminiscent of the 1957 science fiction film The Incredible Shrinking Man in which, after being exposed to a cloud of radioactive particles and pesticides, the protagonist in the film, Scott Carey, starts to shrink.
 Eventually he lives in a doll house when in a rather terrifying scene his cat named Butch, hunts Carey down.
 Yet cat maximisation is not just about fear and horror.
-On the contrary, the relatively friendly visualisations may also create a mental preparation space for a possible future of co-existence between man and pet.
+These relatively friendly visualisations can also create mental preparation for a possible future of co-existence between small future man and large future pet.
 And we’re not sure who’ll benefit from this exercise the most.
 Let’s not forget, even at a considerable smaller size the human species is still the most ferocious predator on the planet.
 It’s probably not man who should be afraid once we start shrinking.
 Just ask tigers.